5 Best Credit Cards for Students

 • 1% cash back on all other purchases

-Another perk of this card is that it allows you to refer friends and get paid a cash bonus!
-You can make up to $500 per year by referring your fellow students to sign up for this card.
+Another perk of the card_name is that it allows you to refer friends and get paid a cash bonus!
+You can make up to $500 per year by referring your fellow students to sign up for an account.

 Healthy credit scores help secure better rates when you’re buying a home, applying for loans, or even getting cheaper insurance rates!
 And believe it or not, picking the right first credit card as a student can make a big difference when kicking off your credit journey and building your credit score.